negue/meme-box/README.md

   > Hint: when using it on a browser, to play audio / video types, you need to
     click atleast once in the View, not needed for OBS itself
 - go to `media` page, press `show preview` this will trigger the selected URL targets
+- if everything worked out, the clip should be visible on the OBS URL

 ## TODO